molstar/molstar/docs/v6-summary.md

 `@molstar/mvs-builder` owns the schema, builder, MVSJ/MVSX serialization/validation, and validation/schema CLIs.
 It has no Mol* package dependency and replaces molviewspec-ts / JSR `@molstar/molviewspec` after parity checks, publishing to npm and JSR.

-`@molstar/mvs` depends on the builder and owns loading, plugin integration, annotations, and `mvs-render`.
+`@molstar/mvs` depends on the builder and owns loading, plugin integration, and annotations. `mvs-render` ships separately in `@molstar/mvs-render-cli`, composing MVS, headless support, and MP4 export.
+Validation/schema commands stay with the builder without native render dependencies.
 Python remains in mol-view-spec.
 The existing MVS Stories app still ships in the root `molstar` package.
 A new stories library and reconciliation with MolViewStories need a separate plan.

 ## Migration and maintenance

-Ship **`@molstar/migrate-6`**, with dry-run output and a manual-work report.
+Ship **`@molstar/migrate-6-cli`** with the `molstar-migrate-6` command, dry-run output, and a manual-work report.
 It rewrites imports and dependencies, handles relocated APIs, and flags CommonJS, implicit default specs, and full-catalog imports.
 Respect downstream compiler conventions when changing relative extensions.
 Validate the tool on `pdbe-molstar` and `rcsb-molstar` before stable release.

 **No library compatibility import shims.** `molstar@6` retains `build/viewer/` and `build/mvs-stories/`, including their classic-script globals, APIs, CSS/assets, and custom elements.
 Existing MVS HTML viewers importing `molstar@latest` from a CDN must work without edits; verify against the packed candidate before advancing `latest`.
 See the [browser compatibility contract](v6-architecture.md#93-compatibility-contract).
 Library consumers migrate from `lib/mol-*`/CJS to scoped packages.
 Keep transformer identifiers and snapshot JSON; restoring a snapshot requires its features to be loaded.